openware/baseapp/README.md

 **8. Build IOS app**

 To receive an executable app file run 'build' command on Xcode.
+You need to have an Apple Developer account to be able to extract an executable file from Xcode.

 ## Build Android app
 **1. Install Android studio**